 Dialogue Disasters: Anything the characters say that make you roll your eyes or snort in disbelief.

 Location: If the story is set someplace other than Starling City or The Island.

 Untelevised Adventures: Stories that take place off camera, but are referred to.

 The Fridge Factor: How badly Laurel, The Huntress or any other female character on the show is manipulated by the story in order to build up Ollie as a hero.

-The Winick Factor: How badly Ollie is manipulated to look incompetent and badly trained compared to whatever villain he's facing off against.
+The Winick Factor: How badly Ollie and the other heroes are manipulated to look incompetent and badly trained compared to whatever villain they're facing off against.